Herbert Spencer: Later life

 The last decades of Spencer's life were characterised by growing disillusionment and loneliness.
 He never married, and after 1855 was a life-long hypochondriac who complained endlessly of pains and maladies that no physician could diagnose at that time.
 His excitability and sensitivity to disagreement handicapped his social life:His nervous sensibility was extreme.
 A game of billiards was enough to deprive him of his night's rest.
 He had been looking forward with pleasure to a meeting with Huxley; but he gave it up because there was a difference on some scientific question between them, and this might have given rise to an argument, which Spencer's nerves could not bear.
-By the 1890s his readership had begun to desert him while many of his closest friends died and he had come to doubt the confident faith in progress that he had made the center-piece of his philosophical system.
+By the 1890s his readership had begun to desert him while many of his closest friends died and he had come to doubt the confident faith in progress that he had made the centre-piece of his philosophical system.
 His later years were also ones in which his political views became increasingly conservative.
 Whereas Social Statics had been the work of a radical democrat who believed in votes for women (and even for children) and in the nationalisation of the land to break the power of the aristocracy, by the 1880s he had become a staunch opponent of female suffrage and made common cause with the landowners of the Liberty and Property Defence League against what they saw as the drift towards 'socialism' of elements (such as Sir William Harcourt) within the administration of William Ewart Gladstone – largely against the opinions of Gladstone himself.
 Spencer's political views from this period were expressed in what has become his most famous work, The Man Versus the State.

 The exception to Spencer's growing conservatism was that he remained throughout his life an ardent opponent of imperialism and militarism.
 His critique of the Boer War was especially scathing, and it contributed to his declining popularity in Britain.

 He was elected as a member to the American Philosophical Society in 1883.